UEFA Futsal EURO round-up: Portugal, Ukraine, Kazakhstan, Finland advance

 Ukraine 0-1 Portugal

-André Sousa made two fine late saves at the other end but it did not matter as both sides went through to the last eight, Ukraine progressing via their three-way head-to-head record against Netherlands and Serbia.
+André Sousa made two fine late saves at the other end but it did not matter as both sides went through to the last eight, Ukraine progressing via their three-way head-to-head record against Netherlands and Serbia thanks to the Dutch falling to defeat.

+Oleksandr Kosenko, Ukraine coach: "We wanted to win ourselves, we didn't hope for luck on our side in the other match in our group.
+Unfortunately we didn't succeed, but of course I am thankful to Serbia as they helped us to qualify for the next stage.
+I think the game today was spectacular but it's a pity we could not score.
+I am really proud of my boys who did really well despite us missing some players.
+We only had eight players available and then Mykhailo Zvarych picked up an injury.
+Two more lads received knocks too, so the effort from the team was absolutely incredible."

 Jorge Braz, Portugal coach: "This was an excellent match to prepare ourselves for what's coming.
 All the matches will be like this.
 We know Ukraine very well and the quality they have.
 They are physically very strong and have the ability to push the game towards what they need from it.
 We had to give it all out there and I'm really happy with the way my players did just that."